1. Choose the date

 This is one of the more common, modern-day business dilemmas – an app or a mobile site?
 The business case for either will depend entirely on your organisation’s goals and what you’re hoping to achieve through your online presence, but the basics of the argument are this:

 Apps are everywhere these days – the saying ‘there’s an app for that’ came about precisely because there is an app for virtually everything you can think of.
 Right now, you can download apps that enable you to turn on the lights, TV and heating in your home as you drive home from work and you can do your shopping from the comfort of your own kitchen.
 Apps are the future and they’re how we’re going to interact with the world around us and communicate with customers.
+You can even build an app for your church.
 But the question is, would your products and services specifically benefit from an app?

 To answer this, you need to understand how your customers are finding you online, what answers they’re seeking from your web presence.
 If you’re getting a lot of Google traffic it probably makes more sense to maintain that via a responsive website.
 If you’re looking to showcase products, that’s also easier done on a page.
 If you have an idea for an app that builds interaction – something that enhances brand value through fun or task-based processes like those available from airlines or banks – an app could be a valuable option.